Master of Energy study tracks

 The Power Systems track is aimed at those with a strong foundation electrical/power systems engineering, and an interest in the technical and market implications of integrating new, renewable energy technologies – such as wind, solar and geothermal – in existing grids and/or stand-alone village grids.

-ELECTENG 731 Power Systems
+ELECTENG 731 Power Systems (Semester One)

 Builds on the knowledge of three-phase power systems components to understand modelling, formulation and typical analysis carried out by electricity transmission, distribution and generation entities.
 Load flow, fault, stability and power quality.
 Supplemented by laboratories where students learn to use professional software to implement the theoretical aspects.

 Electricity markets: structure, pricing, optimisation, ancillary services; Power system protection practices; Distribution network development: Smart Grid, Demand Side participation; HVDC and FACT Devices Theory and Application; Renewable energy grid integration.

 ELECTENG 738 Selected Topics in Advanced Power Systems (Semester Two)